KadeTheExploiter/Krypton/Documentation.md

 ### Hats
 - Arguments: Table `[ LimbName = {[1] = Texture <String> , [2] = Mesh <String>, [1] = Name <String>, [1] = Offset <CFrame>} ]`
-- Warning: If one out of the four arguments is incorrect, the hat will be skipped automatically from checks (Subject to change.).
+- Warning: If one out of the four arguments is incorrect, the hat will be skipped automatically, unless AccessoryFallbackDefaults is enabled, which return the default values.
 - Description: Uses the hats to replicate the client rigs limbs, example:

 ```lua